At DDES CCG we want to ensure that we feedback on our engagement outcomes.

 - a check on their prescribed medication;

-It is also a good time to check you are up to date with immunisations, flu vaccine and any screening tests for cancer.
+It is also a good time to check they are up to date with immunisations, the flu vaccine and any screening tests for cancer.